oneam/harris/README.md

 I decided to use the C++ binding for OpenCL as it did automatic releasing in order to make the code a little cleaner.
 I used a local version of cl.hpp since my development environmment didn't have it available.

 The implementation of Max value reduction is not my favorite.
 If I had more time I would see if I could optimize it more.
 My assumption is that there is an optimal size for work-items that is bigger than one pixel but smaller than one row.
 I didn't spend enough time trying to find that optimal size.

+If I had more time I would implement a method to cascade the enqueue calls so that the the events are still coordinated but the code is less redundant.
+I have an idea how, but haven't found time to implement it.

 ## OpenCV